hyperrhiz/jekyll-journal/README.md

 ## Idiosyncracies

 - This thing is the result of my brain negotiating with the strangeness of Jekyll and Liquid.
-So there will be things that make no logical sense but still somehow work.
-Trust me, I'm aware of this.
+You might ask "why didn't you do it this much more efficient way?"
+Keep asking, good buddy.
 - J-j assumes you have media files you want to serve that are not best stored in git repositories.
 It includes a link to a "media server" that you can specify in order to include files directly.
 You could use storage on your own server; Amazon s3 is a good alternative.

 ## Installing